 WHAT IS CWMP?

 The Cassava Weed Management Project (CWMP) is working to develop innovative weed management practices for cassava.
 Nigeria grows over 50% of the world’s cassava with around 4.5 million farmers relying on it as a source of income.
-However, Nigeria has one of the lowest fresh root yields in the world, thanks in large part to hand weeding techniques that dramatically increase the total labour required to grow cassava.
+However, Nigeria has one of the lowest fresh root yields in the world, mainly as a result of hand weeding techniques that dramatically increase the total labour required to grow cassava.
 CWMP is researching a range of new weed control options for cassava to help improve livelihoods and increase food security for farmers across Nigeria.

 WHAT ARE ITS AIMS?